pythonbyte/zipcode-api/README.md

-# Onyo Challenge
+# Challenge

 # Description

-This project is a challenge for a job opening at Onyo.
-It's a Zipcode API
+This project is a Zipcode API.

-Deployed app at Heroku: https://zipcodeapionyo.herokuapp.com/

 # Installing